 Manufacturer: Sciolari, Milan and Rome, Italy.

 Other versions: This Gaetano Sciolari Olimpic chandelier exists in a version with 9 bulbs.
-Probably some other versions also exists.
+Probably other versions also exist.
 This one is model 2711.
 Designed in the early seventies.

 Angelo Gaetano Sciolari

 Angelo Gaetano Sciolari graduated with a degree in architecture but wanted to be a filmmaker.
 This course came to an abrupt end when in 1949 his father suddenly died and he took over the Sciolari lighting company at the age of 22.

 His first designs in the 1950s were Sputnik inspired pendants; of course it was the space age.